The Importance of Your Coffee Shop Business Plan

 We recommend keeping your business plan light enough for you to carry anywhere.
 Place it in a thin 3-ring binder or keep in stapled but near you all the time.
 Don’t be afraid of getting it dirty of even full of coffee stains.
 This will be your road map to success.
 Your job is to make sure that it stays out of the glove box and that it is used regularly to make sure that you on the right path!

 Why waste the money?
-You may not like “writing” or doing paper work, which may make you feel inclined to pay someone to write your business plan for you.
+You may not like “writing” at all … or doing paper work.
+This may make you the idea of paying someone to write your business plan for you very attractive.
 While this is possible, we don’t recommend this.

 Here is the reason: A business plan will work your brain muscles – it will stimulate these mental muscles that you may haven’t been used in a long time or ever!
 You will need this thought stimulation for you to completely and thoroughly execute your plan thoughtfully.
 Most importantly, writing your coffee shop business plan gives you a sense of real ownership in your business.
 After all, it's your business and it should be your plan.

 We offer an easy way to get your business plan started.
 Our Coffee Shop Business Plan Guide will provide you with the relevant templates to get you started.

 #1: They have never heard of a business plan before: It’s natural that many coffee shop owners wouldn’t have heard of creating a business plan, because they simply never heard of the concept.
 While some business succeed, you may want to familiarize yourself with many of the points the business plan will bring forward.